peipp0815/odin-recipes/README.md

 # odin-recipes

-A project to practice basic hml and git skills.
+A project to practice basic html and git skills.